msaari/relevanssi/readme.txt

 * Minor fix: User Access Manager showed drafts in search results for all users.
 This is now fixed.

 == Upgrade notice ==
+= 4.8.2 =
+* Performance and phrase search improvements.

 = 4.8.1 =
 * WooCommerce 4.4 compatibility, other minor fixes.